LW2G: Learning Whether to Grow for Prompt-based Continual Learning: Introduction

 \section{Introduction}

 Compared to learning in stationary scenarios, Continual Learning (CL) equips systems with the ability to learn in non-stationary environments, which is a core step toward achieving human-level intelligence and human-like adaptation.
-In this learning paradigm, Deep Neural Networks (DNNs) need to learn from a sequential tasks while retaining past knowledge and acquiring novel knowledge.
+This paradigm has been widely adopted in computer vision (e.g., object detection \cite{feng2022overcoming,zhao2022static}, semantic segmentation \cite{yan2021framework,zhu2023continual,zhao2022rbc}), natural language processing (e.g., relation extraction \cite{hu2022improving}, neural machine translation \cite{zhang2022continual}), and multi-modal scenarios (e.g., cross-modal retrieval \cite{zhao2021video}, visual question answering \cite{lei2023symbolic,qian2023decouple}).
+In this paradigm, Deep Neural Networks (DNNs) need to learn from sequential tasks while retaining past knowledge and acquiring novel knowledge.
 However, simply utilizing standard optimization methods \cite{diederik2014adam, ruder2016overview} for training DNNs inevitably erases the parametric representations of old tasks with new input representations during updating.
-Therefore, a well-known problem Catastrophic Forgetting (CF) arises \cite{french1999catastrophic, ramasesh2021effect, mccloskey1989catastrophic, rebuffi2017icarl, lewandowsky1995catastrophic}, where DNNs suffer severe performance degradation on old tasks due to the absence of old data and domain shift in data distributions, making CL an extremely challenging problem.
+Therefore, a well-known issue \textit{catastrophic forgetting} (CF) arises \cite{french1999catastrophic, ramasesh2021effect, mccloskey1989catastrophic, rebuffi2017icarl, lewandowsky1995catastrophic}, where DNNs suffer severe performance degradation on old tasks due to the absence of old data and domain shift in data distributions, making CL an extremely challenging problem.